-In Romania, we can stay for 90 days in the country and then move on to Bulgaria, Belgrade, and Croatia and get three more months in each, All of them are outside of the Schengen zone, so we can completely avoid the annoying “Schengen shuffle” that a lot of remote workers have to be careful with.
+In Romania, we can stay for 90 days in the country and then move on to Bulgaria, Serbia and Croatia and get three more months in each.
+All of them are outside of the Schengen zone so we can completely avoid the annoying “Schengen shuffle” that a lot of remote workers have to be careful with.

 The timezone in Sibiu is good for remote work.
 Daniel and I have modified our daily schedule to work from 12 pm to 8 pm, so we can overlap with the US schedule for a few hours without too much hassle.

 Southeast Asia, anther major digital nomad destination, has a 12 hour time difference with the US so it’s completely off the table for us at the moment.
 For Europeans, Romania is an even more convenient choice.

 The food game is strong is Romania.
 Sibiu, the city we’re staying in, was even named a European Region of Gastronomy for 2019!

 I’ve been happily surprised to have some very memorable meals in this small town, all thanks to the recommendations from a local friend.
 Check out these six restaurants when you’re here and you won’t go wrong.

 If you’re huge into partying, Sibiu won’t be for you (although Cluj or Timisoara might).
 However, if you like chill pub nights you’ll love Romania.
 This country is really quiet and relaxed, and Daniel and I have had some great nights exploring the craft beer scene in Sibiu and trying some new brews with new friends.